 A change of degree occurs when a student desires to change from an associate degree program to a bachelor's degree program or from a bachelor's degree to an associate's degree program.
 Because admissions requirements are specific to each degree type, students must apply to change their degree.
-An eligible student may change his or her degree only after submitting the Change of Degree form and consulting with his or her Faculty Advisor or Site Director.
-In general, to switch from an associate's degree to a bachelor's degree, students must have completed 15 credits, have a minimum cumulative GPA of 2.0, and a C- or better in EN101.
-Biology program requires the successful completion of EN101, SC103 or SC133 with a grade of C- or higher and a minimum GPA of 2.1.
+Eligible students may change their degree only after submitting the Change of Degree form and consulting with their Faculty Advisor or GPS Academic Advisor.
+In general, to switch from an associate's degree to a bachelor's degree, students must have completed 15 credits, have a minimum cumulative GPA of 2.0, and a C-or better in EN101.
+Biology program requires the successful completion of EN101, SC103 or SC133 with a grade of C-or higher and a minimum GPA of 2.1.